JvanKatwijk/dab-scanner/README.md

 button will become a "start" button again.

 The GUI further shows during processing a red/green field, where green indicates that at least time synchonization could be achieved, an indicator for the
-Signal Noise Ratio, and an indicator for the frequency offset required to achieve frequency synchronization.
+Signal Noise Ratio (measured as the ratio between the signals strength in the datablocks in a DAB frame and the signal strength in the null period of the frame), and an indicator for the frequency offset required to achieve frequency synchronization.

 --------------------------------------------------------------------------
 Continuous scanning